liamtbrand/personal-website-content/index.md

 I also have a [[Projects]] page to showcase past projects.

+To follow my website for updates, subscribe using [RSS](https://liamtbrand.com/index.xml).

 ---

 If you want to cache this content locally, you can clone the git repo: